Non Equilibrium Transitions in a Polymer Replication Ensemble

 {\it Phase transition -} When increasing $\Delta \mu_F$, we observe a smooth transition of the average error fraction $\overline{x}$ from random copies with error fraction $x_r$ (regions A and B) to accurate copies with error fraction $x_a$ (regions C and D).
 Since the difference between $\langle N_{x_a} \rangle $ and $\langle N_{x_r} \rangle$ grows exponentially with $L$ in regions B and C, this transition becomes sharp at $\Delta \mu_F = \Delta \mu_F^{*}$ when $L \to \infty$, as illustrated in \cref{fig:phase_trans}a.
 Therefore, for large $L$, accurate copies dominate and the average error fraction becomes $x_a$ when $\Delta \mu_F > \Delta \mu_F^{*}$ where $\Delta \mu_F^{*}$ depends on specificity $a$ and number of monomer types $m$.
 For any value of the specificity, accurate copies dominate in the large $L$ limit when

-This condition can be interpreted as a Landauer's principle \cite{landauer_irreversibility_1961,andrieux_information_2013} for polymer replication: to copy information accurately, the per-monomer externally-provided free energy must be larger than the per-monomer entropy of configuration of the polymer $\ln (m^L) /L$.
+This condition can be interpreted as a Landauer's principle \cite{landauer_irreversibility_1961,andrieux_information_2013} for polymer copying: to copy information accurately, the per-monomer externally-provided free energy must be larger than the per-monomer entropy of configuration of the polymer $\ln (m^L) /L$ \cite{ouldridge_fundamental_2017}.
 We refer to $\Delta \mu_F=\ln m$ as the Landauer limit.

 Below the Landauer limit ($\Delta \mu_F < \ln m$) the average error fraction $\overline{x}$ decreases as specificity $a$ is increased at low specificity.
 If specificity $a$ crosses from below a threshold $a^*$ which depends on $\Delta \mu_F$ according to \cref{eq_muf*}, $\overline{x}$ jumps to the value $x_r$.
 For finite $L$, the transition becomes smooth (see \cref{fig:phase_trans}b).
-This transition occurs because increasing the specificity $a$ reduces the error fraction $x_a$ associated with accurate copies, but also slows down the overall kinetics of the templated copy process.
+This transition occurs because increasing the specificity $a$ reduces the error fraction $x_a$ associated with accurate copies, but also slows down the templated assembly of these copies.
 Because the kinetics of the spontaneous process is independent of $a$, random copies will eventually dominate.
 Above the Landauer limit ($\Delta \mu_F \geq \ln m$) the average error fraction $\overline{x}$ decreases as specificity $a$ is increased, but remains accurate and does not undergo a transition towards random copies.

 In the large $L$ limit, the transition from random to accurate copies is a first order phase transition.
 The grey line shown in \cref{fig:phase_diag}a becomes a first order phase transition line in the limit of large $L$.